Pyrdacor/freeserf.net/README.md

 For Ubuntu make sure you have installed libgdiplus via command `sudo apt-get install libgdiplus`.

-Audio is provided by BASS and ManagedBass.
+Audio is provided by BASS.
 The assemblies are contained in the releases but they are for 64-bit systems only.
 If you have a 32-bit system you have to download them on your own or from [here](https://github.com/Pyrdacor/freeserf.net/tree/master/FreeserfNet/bass "Bass assemblies").

 ## Support development